marketer of the month

 Massimiliano Mesenasco, Vodafone Business’ Southern Europe Business Development Manager, drives Mobile Private Network growth.
 With expertise in sales, marketing, and digital innovation, he launched Vodafone Business Videoanalysis.
 Passionate about sustainable tech for mobility solutions, he discusses data monetization and private networks at events.

-EPISODE 155: South vs North: Vodafone’s BDM Massimiliano Mesenasco on the Spectrum Split in Europe’s Evolving Ecosystem
+South vs North: Vodafone’s BDM Massimiliano Mesenasco on the Spectrum Split in Europe’s Evolving Ecosystem

 The Intro!